coder/coder-platformx-notifications/README.md

 ## Environment Variables

-Create a `.env` file in the project root and set the following variables.
-A `.env.sample` file is included with all supported notifications tracked.
+The application expects the following environment variables when started.
+For local development, create a `.env` file in the project root and set the following variables.
+A `.env.sample` file is included.

 | Variable       | Description                            | Example                                  |
 | -------------- | -------------------------------------- | ---------------------------------------- |